Packaged kale salad recalled due to possible Listeria contamination, CFIA says

-OTTAWA — The Canadian Food Inspection Agency says one of Eat Smart’s packaged salads have been recalled due to possible Listeria contamination.
+OTTAWA — The Canadian Food Inspection Agency says one of Eat Smart’s packaged salads has been recalled due to possible Listeria contamination.

 The agency says the 156-gram packages of Salad Shake Ups – Sweet Kale, with best before date of Dec.
 3, should be thrown out or returned to the store where it was purchased.